JeffPo's Trains/Railroad Page

 Tweetsie Railroad is an amusement park in Blowing Rock, NC.
 It's based on a "wild west" sort of theme.
 It's a fun place with rides, shows, food, etc. The main attraction is the real, working steam engine that pulls a consist of passenger cars around about a 3 mile loop.
 Along the way you learn some history, get "robbed" by bandits, and "attacked" by Indians.

-Here's a couple of shots of Tweetsie Railroad.
+Here's a couple of shots of the Tweetsie Railroad engine.

 Tweetsie's Whistle (153K .wav file)